maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 	</details>

 2. Merge the graph output of hello_world with the previous build graph.
+The lighter green nodes are replaced with identical nodes and they've already been built.
+The dark green nodes are new and need to be built.

 	![image](https://user-images.githubusercontent.com/283903/134378894-028fa4c1-90b3-4aaf-8601-49cb74f14c46.png)